 Stories from guests, volunteers, trustees and friends of Devizes Opendoors

-One of our regular volunteers, Caroline Reid, who is a shift leader and trainer, has been getting to know some of guests and volunteers and in this regular feature on our website we will publish her stories.
+One of our regular volunteers, Jo Moore, has been getting to know some of guests and volunteers and in this regular feature on our website we will publish her stories.